Xhonklei/Sudoku_Solvers/README.md

 ## Repository Content

-1. **`Image_feature_extraction_and_matching.pdf`**
+1. **`Several_Sudoku_Solvers.pdf`**
-   A detailed report is provided, encompassing an analysis of each method, their respective implementations, and the resulting matches.
+   A detailed report is provided, including the implementation of each method and their results in solving various Sudoku puzzles.
 The report also includes a comparative analysis between the methods, along with additional insights.

-2. **`harris2.py`**
+2. **`DFS with backtracking.ipynb`**
-   A Python script implementing the Harris Corner Detector.
+   A Jupyter Notebook containing the implementation and tests of the DFS BF with backtracing (**without** heuristic optimizations).

-3. **`TestHarrisCorners.ipynb`**
+3. **`CleverDFS.ipynb`**
-   A Jupyter Notebook for testing corner extraction using the Harris Corner Detector.
+   A Jupyter Notebook containing the implementation and tests of the DFS BF with backtracing (**with** heuristic optimizations).

-4. **`TestHarrisMatches.ipynb`**
+4. **`AlgorithmX.ipynb`**
-   A Jupyter Notebook for testing the matching of similar features (Harris corners) between two images.
+   A Jupyter Notebook containing the implementation and tests of the Knuth's Algorithm X.

-5. **`SIFT_matcher.ipynb`**
+6. **`Comparisons.ipynb`**
-   A Jupyter Notebook containing the implementation of the SIFT Matcher and tests for matching similar features between two images.
+   A Jupyter Notebook containing graphical comparisons of solving time and time complexity between the implemented Sudoku solvers.

 ## Suggested Workflow